Should I Let My Teen Daughter Dye Her Hair at Home?

 For background, our family has always had a rule that any major appearance changes should be done at a salon for safety reasons.
 We've seen some horror stories online about DIY hair dye gone wrong.

 Last week, my daughter came to me crying, saying all her friends have cool hair colors and she feels left out.
-She showed me some pics of hair colors she likes and asked if we could do it at home together.
+She showed me some pictures of hair colors she likes and asked if we could do it at home together.

 Today, I came home to find her with her hair dyed a bright purple using a DIY kit she bought with her allowance.
 She was ecstatic, but I was furious.